Man City end Chelsea dominance to win League Cup final

 Weir arrived late in the box for both her goals while White showed predatory to wrap her foot around the loose ball and score in a manner which would have pleased the watching England manager Sarina Wiegman.

+Taylor's side will be delighted to have secured one trophy, while they remain in the hunt for the FA Cup and they still have an outside chance of competing for the WSL title.

-While City have the joy of a trophy safely banked, Chelsea will have to bounce back from the disappointment of a final defeat and refocus for their league campaign - they sit five points behind leaders Arsenal with two games in hand.
+Meanwhile, Hayes' Chelsea will have to bounce back from the disappointment of a rare domestic final defeat and refocus on retaining the FA Cup and their WSL title - they sit five points behind leaders Arsenal with two games in hand.

 Line-ups